lorrli274/next/courses/community/Mozilla/Express Web Framework/2- Creating a Skeleton Website/12-App.js.md

 **app.use(express.static(path.join(__dirname, 'public')));**
 ```

 Now that all the other middleware is set up, we add our (previously imported) route-handling code to the request handling chain.
-The imported code will define particular routes for the different _parts_ of the site:
+The imported code will define particular routes for the different parts of the site:

 ```js
 app.use('/', index);
 app.use('/users', users);
 ```

-The paths specified above ('/' and '`/users'`) are treated as a prefix to routes defined in the imported files.
-So for example if the imported **users** module defines a route for `/profile`, you would access that route at `/users/profile`.
+info> The paths specified above ('/' and '`/users'`) are treated as a prefix to routes defined in the imported files.
+So for example if the imported users module defines a route for `/profile`, you would access that route at `/users/profile`.
 We'll talk more about routes in a later article.

 The last middleware in the file adds handler methods for errors and HTTP 404 responses.